rkl1994/blog/README.md

 # blog
-nodejs blog demo
+## nodejs blog demo
-this is simple blog using nodejs express mongoDB just for nodejs learning
+This is simple blog using nodejs express mongoDB.
+Just for nodejs learning